Published

 Each piece has a specific job, and the separation matters more than it might look at first.

-3. Identify criteria.
+- Identify criteria.
 Help the user articulate what they care about.
-This is where the LLM’s breadth genuinely helps — surfacing dimensions the user may have forgotten — but the final list is the user’s call.
+This is where the LLM’s breadth genuinely helps.
+Surfacing dimensions the user may have forgotten, but the final list is the user’s call.

-scripts/ahp_solver.py is the deterministic core.
-It does the math the LLM should never do in its head: building the comparison matrices, computing the principal eigenvector for each (which gives the weight vector), calculating the consistency ratio against Saaty’s random index values, aggregating across criteria, and running sensitivity analysis.
-This is the part the LLM runs but does not reason about.
-The point of pulling it into a script isn’t speed — it’s auditability.
-A reviewer can read 80 lines of Python and verify exactly what produced the recommendation.
+scripts/ahp_solver.py is the deterministic core, handling the math the LLM should never do in its head.
+It builds comparison matrices, computes eigenvectors, calculates consistency ratios, aggregates across criteria, and runs sensitivity analysis.
+Pulling this into a script is about auditability: a reviewer can read 80 lines of Python and verify what produced the recommendation.
 They cannot do the same with an LLM’s internal computation.

-references/saaty_scale.md addresses a real translation problem.
+references/saaty_scale.md solves a translation problem.
 Users don’t think in Saaty numbers.
 They say things like “battery matters a lot more than weight, but not insanely more.”
-This file maps natural-language intensities onto the 1–9 scale consistently: equally important → 1, slightly → 2, moderately → 3, moderate to strong → 4, strongly → 5, and so on.
-Without this, the LLM would silently improvise the mapping and the same user phrasing could end up as different numbers in different sessions.
-With it, the translation is stable and inspectable.
+This file maps natural-language intensities onto the 1–9 scale consistently.
+Without it, the same phrasing could produce different numbers across sessions.

-references/example_walkthrough.md is a full worked conversation — a user choosing between three laptops, from initial framing through final ranking.
-It’s there because abstract instructions don’t always tell Claude how the conversation should feel: where to slow down, where to push back, how to phrase the comparison questions so they don’t sound like an interrogation.
-The walkthrough is the tonal anchor.
+references/example_walkthrough.md is a full worked conversation, a user choosing between three laptops from framing through final ranking.
+It shows how the conversation should feel: where to slow down, where to push back, how to phrase questions without sounding like an interrogation.

 The division of labour across these files mirrors the division of labour across the whole approach: the LLM handles language, exploration, and clarification; the math handles the decision; the references handle translation between the two; the user supplies the preferences.
 No part of the actual choice gets quietly absorbed into the model’s latent priors.